kevin-appl/python-flask-docker-https/README.md

 openssl req -x509 -newkey rsa:4096 -nodes -out cert.pem -keyout key.pem -days 365
 ```

-By default, the Nginx in this project wants a SSL certificate stored in `/var/ssl` on your local machine.
+By default, the Nginx server in this project wants a SSL certificate stored in `/var/ssl` on your local machine.
 You can move your generated `cert.pem` and `key.pem` file there.

 If you prefer to use a different directory (for example, because you are on Windows), you can change it.
 Simply open the file `.env` and replace /var/ssl with your preferred directory.